uvrey/ScratchTuring/README.md

 # ScratchTuring
 This extension equips a Scratch environment with Probabilistic Programming capabilities.
-It relies on the separate `TuringAPI`, which must be started before this code is run.
+It relies on the separate `ScratchTuringAPI`, which must be started before this code is run.

 ## Set-up
 (*Optional*): To run the VM: